AVSLab/basilisk/docs/source/Vizard/VizardGUI.rst

 At this point a panel appears that allows you select the object for which you want to apply a new shape, and what shape you want to apply.
 When ready, press `Apply Models to Selected Objects` to apply the custom space object shape.
-Note that instead of an OBJ file a custom shape can also be selected such as a sphere, cylinder or cube.
+Note that instead of an ``.obj`` or ``.glb`` file a custom shape can also be selected such as a sphere, cylinder or cube.

 .. image:: ../_images/static/vizard-ImgCAD-5.jpg
    :align: center